MB Borough Hall — History & Photos

 Completed in time for the 1883 summer, the facility “was known as a fashionable rendezvous for the millionaire cottages owners at Monmouth Beach and Sea Bright,” according to the Press.

 The newspaper reported that Robbins fell asleep in an adjoining stable and his smoking-pipe started the blaze.
-He was identified (a skeleton in the ruins) by James Mulligan (Station Keeper at the nearby by US Life-Saving Service station) who recognized Robbins’ pocketknife.
+He was identified (a skeleton in the ruins) by James Mulligan (Station Keeper at the US Life-Saving Service station in Galilee) who recognized Robbins’ pocketknife.
 Calls to the Sea Bright and Long Branch fire departments for assistance “were refused.”
-George Fisher Baker, a fabulously wealthy and influential summer resident, owned the “old casino.” (more on him — HERE).
+George Fisher Baker, a fabulously wealthy and influential summer resident, owned the “old casino.” (more on him — HERE.)

 A new casino was constructed on Beach Road in 1896 and later moved up the road to become the Borough Hall in 1918.